BlueEarthCat/DP-ConsumeBox/README.md

 - `dpcb.list`: Permission to view the reward box list.
 - `dpcb.drop`: Permission to set the number of rewards for a reward box.
 - `dpcb.page`: Permission to set the maximum page for a reward box.
-- `dpcb.reload`: Permission to reload the reward box configuration.

 ## Usage Examples
 - Create a reward box: `/dpcb create test random`